Every traditional Spanish cookbook has an ensaladilla rusa recipe. This Russian potato salad has quite a history behind it!

 It’s one of the most common dishes in any Spanish tapas bar, and you either love it or hate it.
 I happen to be a huge fan of ensaladilla rusa, ordering it without fail when we head down south to Seville and Cadiz, where they often add fresh, tender shrimp into the mix and serve it with crunchy little breadsticks called picos.

-The History of a Classic
+The History of a Classic Recipe

 But let’s back up.
 As its name implies, ensaladilla Rusa has its roots in Russia— in Moscow to be exact.
 It was here that Belgian chef Lucien Olivier invented this classy version of a potato salad, while working in the exclusive Hermitage Restaurant.
 Unfortunately, the secretive Olivier took the original recipe to his grave, but food historians think that it was topped with expensive ingredients such as venison and perhaps even caviar.

-The Ensaladilla Rusa recipe I would like to share today has been adapted from an old book I found my mother-in-law using to make torrijas— the woman’s guide to keeping house.
+The ensaladilla Rusa recipe I would like to share today has been adapted from an old book I found my mother-in-law using to make torrijas— the woman’s guide to keeping house.
 Aside from laughing at some of the advice in the book, I flipped through its pages in search of old recipes.
 The recipe for Russian Potato Salad stood out, because it was completely homemade, likely written before frozen vegetables were even available in Spain.

-The key to a good ensaladilla Rusa is making a homemade mayonaise.
+The key to a good ensaladilla Rusa is making a homemade mayonnaise.
 I don’t have too much practice with this, but I tried it for this recipe and it came out great– not as difficult as it seems.
-But if you want to use jarred mayonaise and leave out some of the ingredients below, go ahead.
+But if you want to use jarred mayonnaise and leave out some of the ingredients below, go ahead.
 That’s the best thing about any ensaladilla rusa recipe, it adapts to what you have on hand.